leftamarc/CITS3403-Project/README.md

 ## Running tests

-To run automated system and unit tests, enter the command "python -m unittest test.<name of test file>"
+To run automated system and unit tests, enter the command "python -m unittest test.<name of test file>".

-the tests can be located in the /test folder.
+The tests can be located in the /test folder.